Why should you wear vintage clothing? Here’s a few reasons.

-Leather is not always a byproduct of the meat industry, sheep do not always survive shearing, and ducks don’t always live a free-range life before being killed then plucked (or plucked then killed) for down.
+Leather is not always a byproduct of the meat industry, sheep do not always survive shearing, and ducks don’t always live a free-range life before being killed then plucked.
+(Or plucked then killed.)

 It’s possible to source these products ethically, but it’s also true that quality wool, leather, and down products last for generations.
-(The same cannot be said, frankly, about a cotton poplin dress shirt.)
-Buy vintage to spare the life and wellbeing of a creature, and you’ll probably get a better product for doing it.
+Buy vintage to spare a creature, and you’ll probably get a better product for doing it.

 6. Vintage clothing encourages creativity

-Want to see how a four and half inch polyester collar looks?
+Want to see how you look in a four and half inch polyester collar?
 Maybe the fluorescent colors on a crewneck from the Pittsfield YMCA?
 Or a genuinely high quality sweater vest?

-Some vintage patterns, styles, and garments are simply no longer available, and no longer expected.
-To fit them with the rest of your wardrobe, you’ll have to examine, evaluate, and experiment.
+Many vintage styles are simply no longer available or expected To fit them with the rest of your wardrobe, you’ll have to examine, evaluate, and experiment.